The 6 Best Lexus IS300 Performance Mods

 - Improved power curve and overall performance

 If you want to spend a few thousand bucks to get a 225whp IS300, go for it.
-However, it is generally agreed that the best way to add power to the 2JZ-GE is to add forced induction via a turbo kit.
+However, the best way to add power to the 2JZ-GE is to add forced induction via a turbo kit.
 These engines can handle more than twice the power they produce from the factory, but the only way to get to those levels of power gains is through turbocharging.
 These engines simply do not mod well when left NA, albeit an extra ~40whp over stock isn’t terrible.

 Overall, the IS300 has a lot of tuning potential.
 The caveat is that the tuning potential all lies in turbocharging and a proper turbo setup is going to run you $8k-$10k.